About the Brunnier Art Museum

 The Brunnier Art Museum as part of the Iowa State Center is one of Iowa State University’s leading creative and cultural centers.
 Conceived in 1954 as President James H. Hilton’s dream to culturally transform Iowa State University, the four-building Iowa State Center includes Stephens Auditorium, Hilton Coliseum, Fisher Theatre and the Scheman Continuing Education Building, the last of which included the Henry J. Brunnier Gallery, now called the Brunnier Art Museum.

-Within the 10,000 square foot museum, eight to twelve annual exhibitions, both loaned and curated from the permanent collection, provide educational opportunities for all ages, with a primary focus on ISU student learning.
-Annually 50+ lectures, receptions, conferences, university classes, panel discussion, gallery walks, artist talks and frequent tours are presented by staff to support the educational mission of ISU.
+The 10,000 square foot museum presents eight to twelve exhibitions each year, showcasing items from both the permanent collection and on loan from other entities.
+The exhibitions provide educational opportunities for all ages, with a primary focus on Iowa State student learning.
+Annually 50+ lectures, receptions, conferences, university classes, panel discussions, gallery walks, artist talks and frequent tours are presented to support the educational mission of ISU.